hkhc/jarbird.github.io/docs/reference/pom.md

 sidebar_position: 4
 ---

-Jarbird plugin basically get all detail information it needs for publishing from our POM file.
+Jarbird plugin basically gets all the detailed information it needs for publishing from our POM file.
 Instead of the Maven standard POM file, we specify our POM information in our own YAML format.
 It is more human friendly and easier to reuse data among different publication.

-The Jarbird plugin work without the POM file.
+The Jarbird plugin works without the POM file.
 Like conventional component publishing, the build script and Jarbird plugin can figure minimal information from the project.
 But it is more flexible and understandable to put POM information in the YAML POM file.

 ## POM file format